jiegec/ctf-writeups/misc/pyjail/tbtl-ctf-2024-squeezing-tightly-on-arm.md

 Requirements:

 1. No `'`: Use `"` for strings
-2. Some characters may appear only once: save intermediate values to locals
+2. Some characters may appear only once: Save intermediate values to locals
 3. No builtins: Use `().__class__.__base__.__subclasses__()` to bypass

 The major problem here, is that the default argument `loc={}` is shared between calls.
 So the locals array is only one and shared between calls to `safe_eval`.
 So we can simply cut the attack `().__class__.__base__.__subclasses__()[158].__init__.__globals__["system"]["sh"]` into multiple steps: